Dublin Airport unveils plans for a second terminal be completed in three years.

 This report includes a promotional video showing a virtual tour of what the planned terminal will look like.

-An RTÉ News report by Edel MacAllister broadcast on 30 August 2006.
+An RTÉ News report broadcast on 30 August 2006.
+The reporter is Edel McAllister.